data technologyEU ETSEUAsmaritime datamaritime operationssupply chain

 They often fail to distinguish between commercial and MRV voyages, account for commercial and technical off-hires or integrate ensuing costs in the respective charter party clauses.
 Consequently, the actual financial impact of these regulations may not be properly reflected in a company’s profit-and-loss statement.
 This lack of clarity leaves shipowners, managers and charterers vulnerable to unexpected liabilities and disputes.

-Determining costs accountability among the various stakeholders while incorporating such variables represents a further challenge, given the responsible parties differ under both regulations.
+Determining costs accountability among the various stakeholders while incorporating such variables represents a further challenge, given that the responsible parties differ under both regulations.

 For the EU ETS, the shipowner is designated the responsible party but can delegate this role to the DOC holder – typically the ISM manager – while charter periods must be covered by the charterer in line with the ‘polluter pays’ principle.

-FuelEU, on the other hand, makes the DOC holder solely responsible even though it affects the same vessels and charter relationships, with no regulatory enforcement of cost-sharing agreements so the ‘polluter pays’ principle must be agreed at the contractual level.
+FuelEU, on the other hand, makes the DOC holder solely responsible, even though it affects the same vessels and charter relationships, with no regulatory enforcement of cost-sharing agreements so the ‘polluter pays’ principle must be agreed at the contractual level.
 Spot market operations further complicate matters as compliance costs are often embedded in freight rates.

-Existing tools inadequate to gauge exposure
+Existing tools are inadequate to gauge exposure

 Standard accounting and reporting systems lack the capability to handle these complex inter-stakeholder relationships and compliance structures, which must be correctly mapped to properly determine a company’s exposure.